-Will and Ariel Durant, writing in the amazing Lessons of History, say “all of the achievements of man fall humbly into the history of polymorphous life.”
+In Lessons of History Will and Ariel Durant write: “all of the achievements of man fall humbly into the history of polymorphous life.”
+They continue:

 [A]ll our economic competition, our strife for mates, our hunger and love and grief and war, are akin to the seeking, mating, striving, and suffering that hide under these fallen trees or leaves, or in the waters, or on the boughs.
 Therefore the laws of biology are the fundamental lessons of history.
 We are subject to the processes and trials of evolution, to the struggle for existence and the survival of the fittest to survive.

 If we escape these trials it’s because our group, which meets the tests of survival itself, protects us.
 The Durants offer three biological lessons of history.